Ten Star Wars Characters Who Deserve R-Rated Movies

 With the Disney purchase of Lucasfilm, the chances that we will ever see ‘mature’ takes on Star Wars material beyond fan film / fiction is pretty slim.
 By slim, we actually mean ‘will never happen.’
 That does not mean that the Star Wars universe is not potentially ripe for mature content.
 After all, Jabba tells Leia that in time she will learn to ‘appreciate’ him.
 This is followed up by a demonstration of the size of his tongue.
 Lets just say you don’t see any Hutt women around that palace.
 There is a lot of innuendo there which can be eagerly explored.

-Now, Disney has said that it will have one shot character films associated with the Star Wars universe.
+Disney is however working on one shot character films associated with the Star Wars universe, so we thought it would be fun to imagine the R-Rated versions of those character flicks.
 We’re avoiding the obvious choices here, primary characters such as Princess Leia and Padme Amidala.
 However, the following are the type of characters which would lead to an R-rated film that Quentin Tarantino would probably love to get his uncensored hands on.

 When Aurra Sing was first introduced in Star Wars Episode I: The Phantom Menace, it was kind of assumed that her appearance was the foreshadowing of a major character.
 Aurra Sing was supposed to be the new trilogy’s Boba Fett according to internet speculation at the time.
 In the next two movies, Sing was not to be found anywhere.
 Her cameo was just that and the whole appearance turned into a head-scratcher.